Alfred Henke: Early life and career

 Born in Altona in Hamburg on 1 March 1868, Henke attended elementary school in Bremen.
 After graduating he joined his father and trained to be a cigar worker.
 In 1887 he went to Hamburg to work, before doing military service between 1888 and 1891 with the 6th West Prussian Grenadier Regiment.
 After leaving the army he again worked in the tobacco industry, joining the Tobacco Workers' Union (Tabakarbeitergewerkschaft).
 He served as a delegate during several trade union congresses.
 From the mid-1890s and on he was a member of the Social Democratic Party of Germany, acquiring a knowledge of Marxism through self-study.
 For some time he was district chairman of the SPD in his birthplace of Altona.

 From 1900 he also worked as an editor of the newspaper Bremer Bürger-Zeitung, which he would continue to do until 1919.
 Henke, who married twice and had six children, was a member of the SPD's radical left-wing, and took part in many SPD congresses and international conference.
 In 1913 at a conference in Jena he supported the policies of Rosa Luxemburg, who he also worked together with at the newspaper – other co-workers included Franz Mehring, Karl Radek, Anton Pannekoek, and Henriette Roland Holst.

 Alfred Henke with the leadership of the USPD, 5 December 1919, first row on the right.

 In 1907 he was elected to the Bürgerschaft of Bremen, a post he would keep until 1922.
 In 1912 he was elected as a SPD deputy in the Reichstag, for the Bremen constituency.
-After being excluded from the SPD over his opposition to war bonds being issued, he joined the short-live Sozialdemokratische Arbeitsgemeinschaft (SAG).
+After being excluded from the SPD over his opposition to war bonds being issued, he joined the short-lived Social Democratic Working Group (Sozialdemokratische Arbeitsgemeinschaft, SAG).
 Henke was also excluded from the Bremer Bürger-Zeitung.
 When internal fragmentation on the issue of the ongoing First World War split the SPD, Henke became one of the first members of the Independent Social Democratic Party of Germany (USPD), and would go on to represent the party politically.